Home

 World-Class Faculty

-The College of Arts and Sciences faculty are a driving force of the high-output, high-impact research activity that has earned the UO membership in the prestigious Association of American Universities (AAU).
+The College of Arts and Sciences faculty members are a driving force of the high-output, high-impact research activity that has earned the UO membership in the prestigious Association of American Universities (AAU).
 Our world-class faculty members are inspiring teachers.

 Spotlight on CAS Academics